Looking for some Brazilian shows on Netflix? You’re in luck! I have a complete list here for you.

 Lugar de Mulher (English: The Place of a Woman)

 Category: Comedy (2019-)

-Lugar de Mulher is a stand-up comedy show where four Brazilian comedians riff on sexuality, politics, religion, and motherhood.
+Lugar de Mulher is a stand-up comedy show where four Brazilian comedians riff on lust, politics, religion, and motherhood.

 The name of the show makes reference to a rather frustrating stereotype very popular in some cultures, including Brazil; “the place of a woman (lugar de mulher) is in the kitchen.”